LibrePCB/docker-librepcb-dev/README.md

 Ubuntu package repository.
 This image is intended to check if LibrePCB compiles on a standard Ubuntu 22.04.

+### `ubuntu-24.04`

+Based on Ubuntu 24.04, containing Qt from the official Ubuntu package repository.
+This image is intended to check if LibrePCB compiles on a standard Ubuntu.

+In addition, this image contains necessary tools for dynamic linking of LibrePCB (pkg-config, libdxflib, libmuparser, libquazip, libpolyclipping, googletest).

 ### `windowsservercore-ltsc2019-qt6.6-64bit`

 Based on Windows Server Core LTSC2019 with Qt6.6.x, MinGW 11.2.0 64-bit